-Regular flights and ferries connect the country with Europe and the Middle East.
-Once there, getting around Morocco Dropdown content on public transport is generally easy, with a rail network linking the main towns of the north, the coast Dropdown content and Marrakesh Dropdown content, and plenty of buses and collective taxis.
+The best way to travel to Morocco is by catching a flight.
+Alternatively, you can catch a ferry from France, Spain or Gibraltar.
+Once in Morocco, getting around on public transport is generally easy, with a rail network linking the main towns of the north, the coast and Marrakesh, and plenty of buses and collective taxis.
 Renting a car can open up routes that are time-consuming or difficult on local transport.

 Train schedules rarely change, but it’s wise to check times in advance at stations.
 Timetables are displayed at major train stations, and any station ticket office will print you off a mini-timetable of services between any two stations.
 You can also check schedules (horaires) and fares (tarifs) and buy tickets on the ONCF website.
 Tickets do not need to be booked in advance, except for sleeper services, and can be bought at the station.
 The price of a second-class ticket is slightly more than what you’d pay for buses.
 On certain “express” services, ticket prices are around thirty percent higher.

 There are couchettes available on the Tangier–Marrakesh and Casablanca–Oujda night trains – worth the money for both the comfort and the security, as couchette passengers are in their own locked carriage with a guard.
 Most stations are located reasonably close to the modern city centres.
 Note that they do not have left-luggage facilities.

 Getting around in Morocco by bus

 How to get around in Morocco by bus?
 It's generally only marginally cheaper than taking a shared grand taxi, and around thirty percent slower, but also safer and more comfortable.
 On some older buses, legroom is limited, and long journeys can be uncomfortable for taller passengers.
 Many long-distance buses run at night when they are both quicker and cooler.
 Note that the rate of accidents involving night buses is quite high, especially on busy routes.